-You may have noticed that there is a system clone option in EaseUS Disk Copy when you connect a new blank disk to your computer, which enables you to clone your Windows from one disk to another.
+You may have noticed a system clone option in EaseUS Disk Copy when you connect a new blank disk to your computer, which enables you to clone your Windows from one disk to another.
 If the used space on your HDD is larger than the total size of your SSD, which is quite common, you can consider migrating OS to your SSD only.
-As long as your SSD is larger than the used space on your system and boot drive, you can clone the OS from your HDD to the SSD without any boot issues.
-As for the other partitions on the HDD, you can either manually copy the files to another hard disk or use the partition clone feature in EaseUS Todo Backup to get things done.
+If your SSD is larger than the used space on your system and boot drive, you can clone the OS from your HDD to the SSD without any boot issues.
+As for the other partitions on the HDD, you can either manually copy the files to another hard disk or use the partition clone feature in EaseUS Disk Copy to get things done.